siddshashi/PersonalSite/content/projects/pintos.md

 aliases = ["migrate-from-jekyl"]
 +++

 PintOS is an educational operating system for the x86 CPU architecture which supports multithreading, loading and running user programs, and a file system.
-As part of our Operating Systems class, my team and I built PintOS over the course of a 5-month long semester.
+As part of our OS class, my team and I built PintOS over the course of a 5-month long semester.
 Unfortunately, because this was a project for a university course, I cannot post the code publicly.

 ### Argument Passing